SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/invitation/receive.md

 There are two ways to see if a [follow-up is recurring][3]:

 * The status icon ![icon][img5] is shown in the list of invitations.
-* You will see a 'repeat' icon at the top left of the bottom section of the dialog.
+* You will see a 'repeat' icon at the upper left of the bottom section of the dialog.

 Click **Close** to close the dialog.